lemleysamantha/Project-one/README.md

 Over the past few years, the automotive industry has faced a shortage in the Semiconductor Integrate Chips globally.
 The Semicoductor IC is a critical component for controlling several electronic devices in the vehicle.
 Even though the car industry is growing at a fast rate, the shortage is impeding the growth of new car production and sales.
 The new car sales industry is making up for the hsortage by raising their APR and prices.
 Therefore, there is a trend of increasing demand of used cars which is making the prices of used cars higher as well.

+## Objective:
-Based on the current situation in the automotive industry, we have decided on predicting the prices of used cars for our project.
+Based on the current situation in the automotive industry, we have decided on predicting the prices of used cars for our project using the set of variables in the data set.
+Using Scikit learn to create following 2 different Machine Learning techniques:
+* DecissionTress Regressor
+* Linear Regression Model

 Though it is a global issue, we will limit our studies and findings for US market only.

 ## Data Sources: